chhshen/pedestrian-detection/README.md

 `	matlab> demo`

-__WARNING: It may take 2 to 4 hours to get the result, depending on your machine.__
+__WARNING: It may take 2 to 4 hours to get the result, depending on your machine.__ You should see a plot as below.

 - More Caltech Pedestrian test data can be obtained from